 Mobile and Social Media Journalism, Ithaca College (Spring 2014-present)

-This course explores how journalists and news organizations are using emerging forms of social media and mobile platforms.
+This course critically examines how journalists and news organizations are using emerging forms of social media and mobile platforms.
 Students gain hands-on experience by experimenting with social media and mobile devices for newsgathering, distribution, and audience engagement.
-The course places an emphasis on critically assessing the credibility and authenticity of user-generated content.
-Students also learn how to use analytics tools to monitor and analyze the effectiveness of their mobile and social media activity.
+Students produce a portfolio of multimedia stories and build their own professional journalistic brand.
+An emphasis is placed on critically assessing the credibility and authenticity of user-generated content.
+Students will also learn how to use analytics tools to monitor and analyze the effectiveness of their mobile and social media activity.
 Students produce content for the Ithaca Week website and social media platforms.
 Course website with syllabus

 Advanced Television News Reporting, Ithaca College (Spring 2014-present)